mubanjs/muban-skeleton/docs/guide/components.md

 Some other things to note;

-* So you don't have to repeat any typings, or worry about them getting out of sync, try to reference Prop types of child components a much as possible.
+- So you don't have to repeat any typings, or worry about them getting out of sync, try to reference Prop types of child components a much as possible.
 Use `Pick` or `Omit` if you only need some of those specified props.

-* Always have a container element (doesn't have to be a `div`) that includes the `data-component` attribute, with the same value as the `name` property you give your Component.
+- Always have a container element (doesn't have to be a `div`) that includes the `data-component` attribute, with the same value as the `name` property you give your Component.
 To keep these in sync, you reference the `displayName` on the exported Component.

-* Except for the root component, it's good practice receiving a `ref` parameter from the parent template and include it as a `data-ref` attribute in the same tag as the `data-component` attribute.
+- Except for the root component, it's good practice receiving a `ref` parameter from the parent template and include it as a `data-ref` attribute in the same tag as the `data-component` attribute.
 This will make sure the parent can choose to specifically target this child component to apply bindings to.

-* Passing a `ref` as second parameter to child templates is completely optional.
+- Passing a `ref` as second parameter to child templates is completely optional.

 ::: tip Optional
 The use of templates in Muban is optional.
 If you already have existing HTML, either statically or as part of existing website or CMS, it might not be sensible to duplicate everything locally as well.
-In those cases, you would only write JS Components and styles, and won't use storybook or the dev server at all.
+In those cases, you would only write TypeScript components and styles, and won't use storybook or the dev server at all.
 :::

 #### Stylesheet